Gregg Latterman: 2000-2010: John Mayer, Five for Fighting, The Fray

+2010-present: Northwestern, Zell Lurie Institute for Entrepreneurship

-As the new venture was built, Latterman realized that the day-to-day business of running the label limited his ability to be creative; rather than finding music and mentoring artists, he was focused on logistics and crisis control.
-In 2012, at 45, he decided to return to school.
-He enrolled in a master's program at the University of Pennsylvania, and in 2013, studying with Martin Seligman, he earned a master's in the field of Positive psychology.
+As the Universal Republic agreement was built, Latterman realized that the day-to-day business of running the label limited his ability to be creative; rather than finding music and mentoring artists, he was focused on logistics and crisis control.
+In 2012, at 45, he enrolled at the University of Pennsylvania, where, as a student of Martin Seligman, he earned a master's degree in positive psychology.

 Latterman began teaching at Northwestern shortly after he received his degree.
-In addition to teaching "Positive Entrepreneurship: Profits and Meaning," he created and teaches a class titled "NUvention: Entrepreneurship for the Arts."
-He serves as a Program Lead for the Zell Fellows New Venture Track, a selective venture accelerator program designed to help student entrepreneurs successfully launch new businesses and has invested in startups including TextUS, Popular Pays, Limitless Coffee, Music Audience Exchange, Reverb, and Teamsnap.
+In addition to teaching Positive Entrepreneurship: Profits and Meaning, he created and taught a class titled NUvention: Entrepreneurship for the Arts.
+He also served as program lead for the Zell Fellows New Venture Track, a venture accelerator program.

+He was named executive director of Zell Lurie Institute for Entrepreneurship at the Ross School of Business at the University of Michigan in 2024.
+The Zach Bryan concert that took place at the school's football stadium in September 2025 was Latterman's idea, and he facilitated the August 2024 conversations between the school's athletics department and promoter Anschutz Entertainment Group.
+The concert was the first held in the stadium since it was built in 1927.
+More than 112,000 tickets were sold.
+It was the largest ticketed single concert event in US history.